 To bring a historic abuse claim to court it is necessary to prove that it is possible for a fair trial to proceed.

-While we understand this can be daunting, it does assist in obtaining the evidence needed to proceed with a claim.
+While we understand this can be daunting, it does assist in obtaining the evidence needed to proceed with an historical abuse claim.

-The police are there to help you and will be experienced in dealing with cases similar to yours.
-Reporting to the police can help obtain evidence against your abuser and encourage more people to come forward.
+The police are there to help you and will be experienced in dealing with historical abuse cases similar to yours.
+Reporting to the police can also help obtain evidence against your abuser and encourage more people to come forward.

 Who can I make an historic abuse claim against?

 Historic abuse claims are commonly made against individuals and the same types of institutions.
-Jordans have successfully received thousands of pounds in compensation and represented victims of historic abuse in claims against the following bodies:
+Jordans have successfully claimed thousands of pounds in historical abuse compensation and represented victims of historic abuse in claims against the following bodies: